Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are a variety of things to look over during a house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of things to check when conducting an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

-The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
-For specialist assistance, get in touch today and book your rental property home assessment.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy solutions ruling could be significant for property owners and landlords.
+For expert guidance, contact us today and book your rental properties house evaluation.

 home assessments for rental properties